TrshPuppy/obsidian-notes/writeups/B&E-III-NOP-Sleds.md

 This is part III of my notes while working through [TsarSec's Course](https://taggartinstitute.org/courses/an-oral-history-of-binary-exploitation-defenses) on [binary-exploitation](https://github.com/TrshPuppy/obsidian-notes/blob/main/cybersecurity/TTPs/exploitation/binary-exploitation/buffer-overflow.md).
 You can find part II [here](https://trshpuppy.github.io/portfolio/writeups/binary-exploitation).
-# B&E Pt.
-3 NOP Sleds
+# Binary Exploitation Pt.
+3: NOP Sleds
 If you were to following along in the last part, you would have noticed that the addresses I was referencing are different than the ones you may be seeing.

 The difference in addresses on different systems is due mainly to *the environment variables stored by the stack.* If you were to add an environment variable in your system and then re-compile the binary, the addresses would be different.